-This course includes properties of geometric figures, trigonometric relationships, and reasoning to justify conclusions.
-Methods of justification will include deductive reasoning, proofs, algebraic methods, and verbal arguments.
-This course includes emphasis on two- and three-dimensional reasoning skills, coordinate and transformational geometry, and the use of geometric models to solve problems.
-Applications and some general problem-solving techniques, including algebraic skills, will be used.
-Technology will be used to enhance student learning.
-Students should expect both rigor and challenge in the course.
+This course focuses on helping students discover and construct Theorems on their own, building a deeper and more rigorous understanding of the material.
+Topics will include deriving properties of geometric figures, trigonometric relationships, and the use of reasoning to justify conclusions.
+Methods of justification will include inductive and deductive reasoning, proofs, algebraic methods, and verbal arguments.
+This course includes an emphasis on two- and three-dimensional reasoning skills, coordinate and transformational geometry, and the use of geometric models to solve problems.
+Applications and many problem-solving techniques will be used.
+The practical use of technology will enhance student learning.

-Algebra, Functions and Data Analysis Elective: NCAA Prerequisite: Algebra I and Geometry Course No. H2010ES 1 credit
+Algebra, Functions and Data Analysis

+Prerequisite: Algebra I or Geometry

+1 cre